abachurin/2048/README.md

 from game2048.game_logic import Game, random_eval
 Game.trial(estimator=random_eval, num=100)
 ```
 to check that.
-This means that for an Agent to learn that some initial moves are statistically better than others, it has to play a lot of starts, during which it leartns very little or none at all.
+This means that for an Agent to learn that some initial moves are statistically better than others, it has to play a lot of starts, during which it learns very little or none at all.

 ### What finally worked, and I don't really understand why it works so well.
 Firstly, one can notice that the numbers on the tiles are a distraction, they could as well be colors or some other tags.
 Tiles of the same color produce another color and an increase in score when joined.
 So, in effect, the values of tiles are categorical features and have to be treated as such, for Neural Networks or any other approach.
 Now, imagine we could make a huge table and assign to each combination of colors a valuation of the position.
 After a long time of training the Agent will encounter most positons many times, get the valuations right and thus learn to play an ideal game.
 Of course, we can't have such a table, plus it will be an extremely slow process.
 But what if we take some smaller pieces of the board, list all possible states there?
 We take pairs of adjacent tiles, there are 24 such pairs on the board and, assuming the highest tile we hope to see is 2 ** 15 = 32768, only 16 * 16 = 256 possibilities for those pairs to be.
 We can then one-hot them, i.e. make 24 * 256 = 6144 features that for any given state of the board are all 0 except 24 which are equal to 1.
 Now we can try to feed those as an input layer of a Neural Network ...